 Pregnant?
 We’ll have you come to our office in Youngstown, OH for a series of check-ups during pregnancy to prevent potential health problems for you and your baby.
 Recurring ultrasounds, blood work, physical exams and pelvic exams help us monitor yours and the baby’s health.
+If you are interested in vaginal birth after csection, Dr. Hill can discuss your options.
 Identifying the cause of cramping during pregnancy, for example, helps us determine if it is due to a serious condition or not.
 Prenatal care also includes prenatal coaching on the following topics:

 - Prenatal nutrition

 - Vaginal birth after csection

 - Basic skills for taking care of a newborn

 What can you expect for your prenatal care appointments when you visit our Dr. Hill's office in Youngstown, OH?
 This is best answered by breaking down the appointments by week and trimester.